Sanger Trace Viewer — Read .ab1 Chromatograms

 Frequently asked questions

-- Which file formats can I open?
+Which file formats can I open?

-- ABIF traces from Sanger sequencers — files with an .ab1 or .abi extension.
+ABIF traces from Sanger sequencers — files with an .ab1 or .abi extension.
 The viewer parses the raw big-endian ABIF directory to extract the base calls (PBAS), per-base quality (PCON), the four processed trace channels (DATA9–12 mapped by FWO_) and the peak locations (PLOC).
 SCF is not decoded; convert it to .ab1 first.

-- Is my trace file uploaded to a server?
+Is my trace file stored?

-- What do the channel colors mean?
+What do the channel colors mean?

-- The four dye channels use the classic ABI palette: G is black, A is green, C is blue and T is red.
+The four dye channels use the classic ABI palette: G is black, A is green, C is blue and T is red.
 The channel order is read from the file's FWO_ tag, so channels are always mapped to the correct base.

-- Can I export the read or the figure?
+Can I export the read or the figure?

-- Yes.
+Yes.
 Copy or download the base calls as a FASTA record, and export the electropherogram as a vector SVG or a high-resolution PNG for your notebook or a figure.

-- How do I judge read quality?
+How do I judge read quality?

-- The viewer shows the read length and mean Phred quality.
+The viewer shows the read length and mean Phred quality.
 Clean single peaks and high quality indicate a reliable read; low, broad or overlapping peaks and low-quality stretches (usually near the ends) are the regions to trim before downstream analysis.